Best Black Friday Apple Watch Deals | Digital Trends

 YOU SAVE $80

 The Apple Watch Series 3 is part fitness tracker and part personal assistant.
-You can use Siri, control music and answer your text messages right from your wrist.
+You can use Siri, control music, and answer your text messages right from your wrist.
 Save $80 on Apple Watch 3, Nike+, and GPS + Cellular models.
 Sale prices start at $200 for the base model.
+Limited supplies available.

 Apple Watch Series 3$230 $280